 Welcome Event: A welcome event will take place in our school shortly after you arrive.
-All Erasmus & international exchange students are required to attend the School’s Welcome Event where you will meet staff from the School and find out what you need to do now that you’ve arrived in Cardiff, date and place to be confirmed.
+All Erasmus & international exchange students are required to attend the School’s Welcome Event where you will meet staff from the School and find out what you need to do now that you’ve arrived in Cardiff.

 In the School of Modern Languages the main contact for incoming Non-degree/Erasmus/Exchange students is: